 Duke of Edinburgh Award

 The Duke of Edinburgh award is challenging yet rewarding course undertaken by Sixth Form students.
-This certainly gives them an advantage when making future applications to University and prospective employers. http://www.dofe.org/what-is-dofe
+This certainly gives them an advantage when making future applications to University and prospective employers.
+What is the DofE? - The Duke of Edinburgh's Award

 In class support

 Students have the opportunity to work alongside teachers 1-2 lessons per week to provide support for students in younger years in the subject of your choice.
 This is particularly useful for those wishing to pursue a career in teaching.